Lifeline-Supported Voice Service

 If the service provider does not assess or collect a monthly fee, the consumer must use the Lifeline-supported service at least once every 30 days.
 Usage includes:

-- Responding to the service provider to confirm they want to continue the Lifeline service
+- Responding to the service provider to confirm they want to continue the Lifeline service, and

-If the consumer does not use their service for 30 consecutive days, the service provider must give the consumer a 15-day notice that if they do not use the service in the next 15 days, their service will be terminated.
+If the consumer does not use their service for 30 consecutive days (non-usage), the service provider must give the consumer a 15-day notice that if they do not use the service in the next 15 days, their service will be terminated.

 Minimum Service Standards